brianhill/analog-electronics/index.md

 * Unit 9: Semiconductors I: Diodes and LEDs
 * Unit 10: Semiconductors II: Transistors, Amplifers, Voltage Regulators

-*If the preceding 10 units are sufficiently rapidly digested by the class, including the theory that goes with them, we will launch into Volume II of Mims' books, and that would take us out of mostly analog systems and into digital ones.*
+*If the preceding 10 units are sufficiently rapidly digested by the class, including the theory that goes with them, we will launch into Workbook 2 of Mims' books, and that would take us out of mostly analog systems and into very basic digital systems.*

 ## Grading (tentative)